 100% automation is not possible.

 It may seem like manual testing is easy, but it’s not that simple.
 Verifying the maximum possible number of execution paths using the minimum number of test cases requires strong analytical skills.

-Some testing types, such as regression testing, can be time consuming if performed manually.
+Some testing types, such as regression testing, can be time-consuming if performed manually.
 Additionally, manual testing is not an efficient way of performing load or stress testing.
 In such cases, automation can help save time and effort.

 By creating automated scripts, these types of tasks can be executed at any moment to improve both speed and accuracy.
-Thus, if there is a need for frequent repeated runs of test cases, the importance of automation to simplify project maintenance and reduce its cost is difficult to overstate.
+Thus, if there is a need for frequently repeated runs of test cases, the importance of automation to simplify project maintenance and reduce its cost is difficult to overstate.
 After all, even small patches and code changes can cause new bugs.